-4.4 Feedback for software developers
+4.7 Feedback for software developers

 E-CAM is attempting to act as a point of contact for the community to the wider EU HPC ecosystem, distilling information and highlighting projects and programs that may be of specific interest or potential impact to the community.

-E-CAM also continues to engage in particular with software vendors, looking at what model for software adoption or commercialisation would be mutually beneficial for industrial and academic partners (given the constraints of both).
+E-CAM can also act as the connection to industry, and continues to engage in particular with software vendors, looking at what model for software adoption or commercialisation would be mutually beneficial for industrial and academic partners (given the constraints of both).
+Furthermore, as pointed out in the E-CAM Scoping Workshop dedicated to software vendor SMEs, E-CAM can play a crucial role in improving software vendor SMEs competitiveness through the co-development of software to be included in their work-flows.

 E-CAM has identified hardware abstraction layers as a potential key technology for the wider application space.
 The specific E-CAM software developments focus on aspects that are cross-sectional to the E-CAM community, targeting critical improvements to the efficiency of typical user workloads while remaining hardware independent.
-The E-CAM HTC effort targets the ensemble workloads common to our users while providing capabilities that are not available with other solutions (such as interactive supercomputing and direct access to the memory space of executed tasks).
-The load-balancing library is implemented abstractly and provides a mechanism to allow the user to experiment with multiple load-balancing algorithms provided by the library.
+One example of which is the E-CAM HTC effort, which targets the ensemble workloads common to our users while providing capabilities that are not available with other solutions (such as interactive supercomputing and direct access to the memory space of executed tasks).
+The other example is the load-balancing library, ALL, which is implemented abstractly and provides a collection of methods that allow the user to experiment with multiple load-balancing algorithms implemented by the library.